ldobreira/games-apis/README.md

-# games-apis
+# Games APIS
-Games APIs &amp; Gaming Related APIs List
+A list of Games APIs and Gaming related APIs.